-It's time for some serious fall clean-up.
+It’s been more like spring temperatures than fall but with this weekend’s cooler weather, look for more color and ergo more leaves to rake.
 The good news?
 Who doesn’t want to be outdoors on days like this?
-Fall finally showed up in Western North Carolina and color popped over night.
+Fall finally showed up in Western North Carolina, and color popped overnight.
 Blue skies, brilliant red and yellow leaves, and crisp weather.
 Perfect days for garden clean-up.

 Let’s get started.